-Secu rity Optio n Description interface only with a valid Pass Key.
-Reading and verification is allowed without a valid Pass Key.
-Use AES Key for writing Allows the Device Feature Set Security Encrypt urity Setti writing of the Embedded firmwareVNVM_INST (# 1) Security ┍ Read Verify Write Flash Memory Block via the JTAG interface only with a valid AES Key.
-This configures the device to accept an encrypted bitstream for reprogrammin g of the Embedded Flash Memory Block.
+Secu urity Optio on Description the Embedded Flash Memory Block.
 Use this option if you complete final programming at an unsecured site or if you plan to update the design at a remote site in the future.
 The bitstream that is read back from the Embedded Flash Memory Block is always unencrypted (plain text), when a valid pass key is provided.
-Allow reading, writing, and verifying Allows writing, reading and verification of the Embedded
+Allow reading, writing, and verifying Allows writing, Device Feature firmwareVNVM_INST (# 1) Set Security Encrypt Sec Read urity Setti Verify ngs Write reading and verification of the Embedded Flash Memory Block 1 content with a plain text bitstream and without requiring a valid Pass Key or an AES Key.

-To make the Security Settings permanent, select the Permanently lock the security settings check box.
+- 3. To make the Security Settings permanent, select the Permanently lock the security settings check box.
 This option prevents any future modifications of the Security Setting of the device.
-A Pass Key is not required if you use this option.

-Note: When you make the Security Settings permanent, you can never reprogram the Silicon Signature.
+A Pass Key is not required if you use this option. - Note: When you make the Security Settings permanent, you can never reprogram the Silicon Signature.
 If you lock the write operation for the FPGA Array or the FlashROM, you can never reprogram the FPGA Array or the FlashROM, respectively.
-If you use an AES key, this key cannot be changed once you permanently lock the device.

-4. To use the Permanent FlashLockTM feature (One-time programmable or OTP), select Lock for both writing and verifying for FPGA Array, Lock for both reading and writing for FlashROM, Lock for reading, writing, and verifying for each Embedded Flash Memory Block (for Fusion and SmartFusion), if present, and select the Permanently lock the security settings checkbox as shown in the figure below.
+If you use an AES key, this key cannot be changed once you permanently lock the device. - 4.
+To use the Permanent FlashLock[TM] feature (One-time programmable or OTP), select Lock for both writing and verifying for FPGA Array, Lock for both reading and writing for FlashROM, Lock for reading, writing, and verifying for each Embedded Flash Memory Block (for Fusion and SmartFusion), if present, and select the Permanently lock the security settings checkbox as shown in the figure below.
 This will make your device one-time programmable.